 + Recording and mixing your vocals at home?
 Grammy-winning artist Kimbra explores how to harness the full creative potential of your music in her new course!

 Using a loop station is an easy, fun way to get comfortable improvising (with yourself!) and it can even be a helpful tool for working out accompanying parts to your songs during the writing process.
 But loop stations are also highly useful in a live performance, and some artists have built their reputations around incorporating creative and mystifying live looping techniques into their acts.

-Now, while at some point we may cover a wider range of artists and instrumentalists that use live looping, today I’m going to focus solely on vocalists.
-The human voice box is capable of creating such a diverse spectrum of sounds, textures, and tones, loop pedals help to bring them out and expand vocal possibilities.
+At some point we may cover a wider range of artists and instrumentalists that use live looping, but today I’m focusing solely on vocalists.
+The human voice box is capable of creating such a diverse spectrum of sounds, textures, and tones — loop pedals help to bring them out and expand vocal possibilities.
 Richard Strauss once said that the human voice “is the most beautiful of instrument of all, but the most difficult to play.”

 Here’s just a handful of my favorite looping vocalists out there.

 Let’s start out with the spectacular Kimbra.
 Because, in case you haven’t heard, Soundfly just launched a brand new course with Kimbra, in which she herself demystifies her variety of vocal techniques and the creative inspirations behind her most beloved songs.
 Go ahead and check out this comprehensive and awe-inspiring new course, Kimbra: Vocal Creativity, Arranging, and Production, exclusively on Soundfly.

 Kimbra makes uptempo, soulful dance-pop using almost nothing more than her voice and her loop station, and she is one heck of a performer, too.
 She’s been playing with a live band in recent years, but here’s a really nice example of how she is able to coax out all these wonderful textures from her loop pedals in a solo performance.